P-MOSS: Scheduling Main-Memory Indexes Over NUMA Servers Using Next Token Prediction: Evaluation

-This section examines the performance of \sys{} for the B$^+$-Tree on two important workloads: point lookup and scan workloads.
-The point lookup workload consists of 100\% point lookups that follow a uniform distribution.
-The scan workload consists of 95\% scans and 5\% inserts that follow a Zipfian distribution.
-The selectivity of each range scan is uniformly distributed ranging up to 0.001\%.
-We evaluate \sys{} against the competing baselines for the point lookup workload in~\Cref{fig:ycsbc1_linux,fig:ycsbc1_learned}.
-Later in~\Cref{fig:ycsbe_linux,fig:ycsbe_learned}, we evaluate \sys{} for the scan workload.
+This section examines \sys{} performance for the B$^+$-Tree on three workloads: point lookup, scan and mixed workloads.
+The point lookup and the scan workloads consist of 100\% point lookups and range scans, respectively.
+Both workloads follow a zipfian distribution.
+The selectivity of each range scan is uniformly distributed within $[0.001\%,0.01\%]$ range.
+The mixed workload consists of 25\% reads, 50\% scans and 25\% inserts.
+The workload follows a Zipfian distribution.
+The selectivity of each range scan is uniformly distributed ranging up to 0.01\%.
+We evaluate \sys{} on point lookup, scan, and mixed workloads in~\Cref{fig:ycsbc_linux,fig:ycsbc_learned},~\Cref{fig:ycsbe_linux,fig:ycsbe_learned}, and~\Cref{fig:ycsbk2_linux,fig:ycsbk2_learned}, respectively.

-\textbf{Point Lookup Workload}: For point lookup, \sys{} outperforms the OS baselines and the SE:N, SN:N strategies by 3.75$\times$ on average (cf. Figure~\ref{fig:ycsbc1_linux}).
-For AMD EPYC Milan (4 NPS), the OS's interleaved strategy performs the worst, while the same approach is the closest competitor when the NPS BIOS setting of AMD EPYC Milan is set to 1.
-This aligns with our previous observation of no one strategy being optimal for all the cases, i.e., workloads.
+\textbf{Point Lookup Workload}: For point lookup, \sys{} outperforms the OS baselines and the SE:N, SN:N strategies by 2.57$\times$ on average (cf. Figure~\ref{fig:ycsbc_linux}).
+Among the baselines, the SE:N strategy performs the best for AMD Milan: 1NPS and NVIDIA Server.
+In contrast, the OS:D strategy performs best for AMD Milan: 4NPS and Intel Skylake X server.
+The OS:I strategy performs best for the Intel Sandy Bridge server.
+This aligns with our previous observation of no one strategy being optimal for all the cases, i.e., machines or workloads.

-Among the SN:T strategies, the learned schedule of \sys{} maintains its robust performance across all our testbed servers (cf. Figure~\ref{fig:ycsbc1_learned}).
-For AMD EPYC Milan and Intel Sandy Bridge, \sys{} outperforms the closest competitor by 1.1$\times$.
-For Intel Skylake X, the learned schedule of \sys{} shows minimal degradation.
-Aligned with our earlier observation for read-write workloads, a randomized strategy thrives in AMD EPYC Milan (4NPS) for point lookup workload as well.
-The Intel processors yield better throughput for the Grouped strategy.
+Among the SN:T strategies, \sys{'s} learned schedule consistently delivers the best performance across all testbed servers (cf. Figure~\ref{fig:ycsbc_learned}). \sys{} has up to 14.39\% performance improvement over the SN:T strategies. \sys{} outperforms the Mixed strategy by 1.78\%, 1.58\%, 1.76\%, 4.99\%, 0.73\%, respectively, for the five servers.
+Aligned with our earlier observation for read-write workloads, the optimal baseline SN:T strategy differs across machines.
+The Mixed strategy is second to \sys{} in the AMD Milan: 4NPS server, while for the AMD Milan: 1NPS, Intel Skylake X and Intel Sandy Bridge servers, the Spread strategy is second to \sys{}.

-\textbf{Scan Workload}: For the scan workload, \sys{} outperforms the default OS strategy by 2$\times$ (cf. Figure~\ref{fig:ycsbe_linux}).
-The gap is the least in our earliest server, i.e., Intel Sandy Bridge server at 1.5$\times$ aligning with the same observation for the read-write workload.
-The gap widens up to 2.4$\times$ for the Intel Skylake X and AMD EPYC Milan processors.
-In comparison to the variable performance of the SN:T strategies across different machines, \sys{}'s schedule remains robust (cf. Figure~\ref{fig:ycsbe_learned}).